EnzymeML/PyEnzyme/docs/_getstarted/01_BasicUsage.rst

 -  PyEnzyme stores a history in the document, which keeps track of what has been changed and added in the course of an experiment.
-This is done, to spot potential errors and facilitate teh documentation of an experiment’s lifeline.
+This is done, to spot potential errors and facilitate the documentation of an experiment’s lifeline.

 .. code:: ipython3